Tap water found to contain a newly-identified toxic chemical

-A recent study has revealed a startling fact: an unidentified chemical byproduct could be present in the tap water in approximately one-third of U.S. homes.
+A recent study found that this unidentified chemical byproduct could be present in the tap water in approximately one-third of all U.S. homes.

-This mysterious substance, dubbed “chloronitramide anion,” is the offspring of chloramine – a chemical that, ironically, is used to treat water to make it safe for human consumption.
+This enigmatic substance, dubbed “chloronitramide anion,” is the offspring of chloramine, a chemical that, ironically, is used to treat water to make it safe for human consumption.
+It’s a type of charged particle made up of chlorine and nitramide parts.

-Chloramine is a concoction of chlorine and ammonia that kills viruses and bacteria in water treatment systems, and the newly-identified substance is produced when chloramine breaks down.
+Chloramine is a concoction of chlorine and ammonia that kills viruses and bacteria in water treatment systems.
+Unlike plain chlorine, chloramine doesn’t disappear as quickly, so it provides longer-lasting protection.

-“It has similarity to other toxic molecules,” said David Wahman, one of the study’s authors and a research environmental engineer at the Environmental Protection Agency.
+“It has similarity to other toxic molecules,” said David Wahman, one of the study’s authors and a research environmental engineer at the Environmental Protection Agency (EPA).

 “We looked for it in 40 samples in 10 U.S. chlorinated drinking water systems located in seven states.
 We did find it in all the samples.”